jneto508/team-event-board/CONTRACTS.md

 # Description -

-EventService.getAttendeeList(eventId: string, requestingUser: User) On error returns EventNoutFound error or UnauthorizedError depending on input If successful returns attendees list grouped by RSVP Status (attending, waitlisted, canceled) sorted by RSVP creation date Only the event's organizer or an admin may call this and all others receive UnauthorizedError
+EventService.getAttendeeList(eventId: string, requestingUser: User) On error returns EventNotFound error or UnauthorizedError depending on input If successful returns attendees list grouped by RSVP Status (attending, waitlisted, canceled) sorted by RSVP creation date Only the event's organizer or an admin may call this and all others receive UnauthorizedError